clintono1/pintos-project/doc/project1.md

 32          | 18.66| 10.66| 2.66 | 58   | 58   | 58   | A + B + C
 36          | 20   | 12   |  4   | 58   | 58   | 58   | A + B + C

-## 3. Ambiquities in Scheduler Spec
+## 3. Ambiguities in Scheduler Spec

 When multiple threads have the same priority, it isn't clear which thread is running at time of timer tick (which would affect the recent_cpu value).
 In this case, we tried to imagine dividing these ticks into equal parts and incrementing recent_cpu by these values.
 This is not specified in the spec so the program's intended behavior is unknown.